-- Proposed site is completely transformed with no natural vegetation cover present (only kikuyu grass); - Site not located within a CBA or ESA; - Located on an existing agricultural property, and electricity to the site will be obtained from Eskom; - There is an existing access road towards the proposed site, thus no need to construct a new road; - Site located on a flat surface area; - Proposed site is located adjacent to some tall mature bluegum trees, which act as a visual screener, thereby reducing the visual impact; and - The proposed site is not located within 32m of any watercourse or artificial wetlands.
+- Proposed site is having no natural vegetation remaining and is covered with patches of kikuyu grass and is in a degraded state: - Site not located within a CBA.
+However, located adjacent within an ESA2 (degraded ESA); - Located on an existing agricultural property, and electricity to the site would be obtained from the landowner; - There is an existing access road towards the proposed site, thus no need to construct a new road; - Site located on a flat surface area; - The proposed site is located adjacent to some tall and mature trees which acts as some visual screening;

+The proposed site is not located within 32m of any watercourses, natural or artificial wetlands.